jorgecan101/irc/README.md

-This is going to be a proejct to understand networking (sockets) in Java, where i will make a irc chat client.
+This is going to be a project to understand networking (sockets) in Java, where i will make a irc chat client.

 TODO:
 - Actually do it